dapr/docs/concepts/actors/actors_api.md

   -H "Content-Type: application/json"
 ```

-Example of invoking a method on an actor with a payload:
+Example of invoking a method on an actor that takes parameters: You can provided the method parameters and values in the body of the request, for example in curl using -d "{\"param\":\"value\"}"

 ```shell
 curl -X POST http://localhost:3500/v1.0/actors/x-wing/33/method/fly \